Thoughtful Architecture

 Award-winning Strongbox Theater starts construction

 Construction has started at Strongbox Theater in East Rockaway.
-Details about what is happening in construction photos.
+The adaptive reuse of an existing bank and neighboring building, will see them transformed into a theater and event space.
 The design for Strongbox was recently awarded in the unbuilt category of the SARA NY Awards.

 Back